ishan9299/modus-theme-vim/README.md

 If you are using the stable neovim install  [`tjdevries/colorbuddy.nvim`](https://github.com/tjdevries/colorbuddy.vim) and use the stable branch of this theme.
-Also make sure to enable termguicolors
+Also make sure to enable termguicolors (the theme also includes 256 colors though)

 ### Vim Plug